Klingebeil/Critical-AI-Reading-List/README.md

 **[Manufacturing an Artificial Intelligence Revolution](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3078224)** (November 27, 2017).
 Katz, Yarden.

   Definitely one of the most critical views on AI I've read so far.
-I am not sure, if I would agree with every point, Katz raises, but it‘s a perespective worth considering.
+I am not sure, if I agree with every point Katz raises, but it‘s a perspective worth considering.

 > I argue here that the "AI" label has been rebranded to promote a contested vision of world governance through big data.
 Major tech companies have played a key role in the rebranding, partly by hiring academics that work on big data (which has been effectively relabeled "AI") and helping to create the sense that super-human AI is imminent.
 However, I argue that the latest AI systems are premised on an old behaviorist view of intelligence that's far from encompassing human thought.
 In practice, the confusion around AI's capacities serves as a pretext for imposing more metrics upon human endeavors and advancing traditional neoliberal policies.
 The revived AI, like its predecessors, seeks intelligence with a "view from nowhere" (disregarding race, gender and class)---which can also be used to mask institutional power in visions of AI-based governance.
 Ultimately, AI's rebranding showcases how corporate interests can rapidly reconfigure academic fields.
 It also brings to light how a nebulous technical term (AI) may be exploited for political gain.